How-To Government

 Officially public servants can have virtually no voice on social media, especially for political statements critical of the government.
 However in reality this only starts to matter based on these factors:

-• are you prominently declaring that these are public servant political opinions?
+- are you declaring these as public servant political opinions?

-• are you big or loud enough to be picked up by legacy news media?
+- might you be picked up by legacy news media?

 I've been told a few times by the Values & Ethics (V&E) team that I cannot identify myself as a public servant on social media.
 I've replied that most of my colleagues, my manager, my director, DGs, and DM are all active on LinkedIn so I'm refusing to do what they say.